front-end-foundations/6-Basilica/readme.md

 * { color red !important }
 ```

-and then viewing the output.
+And then viewing the output.

-Note the auto prefixing.
+Note the output and auto prefixing.
 See also git [postcss-preset-env](https://github.com/csstools/postcss-preset-env)

 ### Node-sass